Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ```
 python demo.py
 ```
-The registration result can be obtained after 0.5 hours, and all the results will be stored in the `/Result` folder.
+The fMOST to CCF registration will complete in about 0.5 hours, and all the results can be found in the `/Result` folder.

+Note:
-Note: For convenience, we provide a resampled demo data set (reducing the size of the data and reducing the number of markers).
+For convenience, we provide a resampled demo data set (reducing the size of the data and reducing the number of markers).
 Raw data can get more perfect result, if you need the raw data, you can download fix data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn) to obtain other data.
 And if you use raw data, you need to update the "/Seg" file in the demo, later we will upload the segmentation model so that you can try all the registration methods.
 In addition, some default parameters are set in the code.
 For example, we provide four registration methods, but the default is the second one, you can choose other registration methods.
 And help document can help you understand all parameter settings.

 ```